vpelss/Forever_Passwords/README.md

 https://bixense.com/pwcalculator/

 The programs above, while excellent, are limited to where they can be used.
 So I wrote Forever_Passwords in HTML/Javascript to attempt to make it accessible to all platforms and browsers.
-It's single file design allows you to easily store the code locally for stand alone systems.
+Its single file design allows you to easily store the code locally for stand alone systems.
 Tested with newest Chrome, Firefox, and Edge.

 # Technical

-We take an alias (web url) and join it to a Secret then feed that merged string to a SHA1 rourine.
+We take an alias (web url) and join it to a Secret then feed that merged string to a SHA1 routine.
 SHA1 gives us a 20 byte hash value (message digest) rendered as 40 hexadecimal digits.
-Then we convert the 40 hex didgets to binary.
+Then we convert the 40 hex digits to binary.
 Then convert the binary data to Base64 which gives us a wider spectrum of characters.
-In escence we convert the SHA1 Hexadecimal message digest to Base64.
+In essence, we convert the SHA1 Hexadecimal message digest to Base64.
 This value is the password.

 # Created By

 https://www.emogic.com/